Black Velvet Cake: Perfect for Halloween

 - Pour boiling water over dark cocoa powder, and whisk well until you have a very loose, smooth paste.
 Set aside to cool while you prep the other ingredients.

-- Crack eggs into a small bowl and add two teaspoons of vanilla.
+- Crack eggs into a small bowl and add vanilla.
 Set aside.

 - In a large mixing bowl, whisk together flour, baking soda, baking powder, and salt.
 Set aside.